 However, when they begin to weaken, there are natural treatments that can help nourish the eyelash follicle so that it grows back stronger.
 The main treatment is oils:

-- Castor oil: Helps to take care of our eyelashes and strengthens them naturally.
+- Castor oil: Helps to take care of our eyelashes and strengthens them in a natural way.

-- Use: To apply it, smear a little oil on a cotton so that later it can be passed over the eyelashes.
-This process is good to carry out before going to sleep.
+- Use: To apply it, a little oil is smeared on a cotton ball so that it can later be passed on the eyelashes.
+This process is good to do before going to sleep.

-- Use: What you should do is prepare chamomile and spread two cottons that are preferably round so that you can pose them on your eyes for 15 minutes.
+- Use: What you should do is prepare chamomile and spread two cottons that are preferably round so that you can place them on your eyes for 15 minutes.

-- Olive oil: Accelerates the growth of eyelashes and strengthens them from the roots.
+- Olive oil: Accelerates the growth of eyelashes and strengthens them from the root.

 - Use: Apply a small amount of the product on the fingertips and gently massage your eyelashes.

 - Green tea: Accelerates the growth of eyelashes.

 - Use: Prepare green tea and spread two cotton balls with a circular shape so that you can then apply them on the eyes for 15 minutes.

 Aftercare is the most important for the result to be satisfactory.